Valery Dronsky MD General Surgeon NYC

 Surgical Experts Dedicated to Improving Lives

-At Lenox Hill Surgeons, our dedicated team of nyc surgeons and medical professionals provide compassionate care with the highest ethical & professional standards.
-In our state of the art facility, we offer surgical services using only the most cutting edge and current procedures and treatments.We specialize in general surgery, including extensive experience in performing hernia repair surgery.
+At Lenox Hill Minimally Invasive Surgery PLLC, Dr. Valery Dronsky and his staff of medical professionals provide compassionate care with the highest ethical & professional standards.
+In our state of the art facility, we offer surgical services using only the most cutting edge and current procedures and treatments.
+We specialize in general surgery, including extensive experience in performing hernia repair surgery.
 Our expertise is in minimally invasive surgery and robotic surgery.
 Minimally invasive and robotic surgery often allow patients to experience easier recovery than traditional open surgery.
 They also allow for more precise and less traumatic surgery.
 When robotic and minimally invasive surgery is not an option, we are also skilled and experienced in traditional open surgical procedures.

-All of our doctors are experienced and skilled surgeons having undergone extensive training in school, residency and fellowships.
-They all practice medicine with ethical behavior, compassion and superb bedside manner.
-In the operating room they all exhibit precise mechanical abilities, analytical thinking and the ability to visualize tissue in three dimensions.
-These innate and learned skills allow our surgeons to be some of the most dexterous and skilled professionals in all of New York City and the Country.
+Dr. Dronsky is an experienced and highly skilled surgeon having undergone extensive training in school, residency and fellowships.
+He practices medicine with ethical behavior, compassion and superb bedside manner.
+In the operating room he exhibits precision mechanical abilities, analytical thinking and the ability to visualize tissue in three dimensions.
+These innate and learned skills allow Dr. Dronsky to be one of the most dexterous and skilled professionals in New York City and the Country.

 Call us: 646-846-1136